aditeyabaral/aditeyabaral.github.io.new/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

-I am a `Big Data Analytics Engineer` and `Research Collaborator` at [Cisco Webex](https://www.webex.com/).
+I am an `Applied Research Collaborator` at [Cisco Webex](https://www.webex.com/).
 I am currently building `on-prem LLMs` with various conversational modelling techniques to integrate AI-assisted features with the [Webex Assistant](https://www.webex.com/ai-assistant.html).

 My primary research interests lie in `language and vision understanding`.
 I work extensively in the field of `transfer learning`, `foundation models` and `representation learning`, with a focus on creating task-agnostic multi-modal architectures to advance understanding and reasoning capabilities in machines.